Rousseau-Team/sublyme/README.md

     </li>
     <li><a href="#usage-details">Usage details</a></li>
     <li><a href="#output-format">Output format</a></li>
+    <li><a href="#output-format">Citation</a></li>
   </ol>
 </details>

 ## About the Project

 SUBLYME is a tool to identify bacteriophage lysins.
-It utilizes the highly informative ProtT5 protein embeddings to make predictions and was trained using proteins in the [PHALP](https://phalp.ugent.be/) database.
+It utilizes the highly informative ProtT5 protein embeddings to make predictions and was trained using the UniProt-derived proteins found in [PHALP 1.0](https://www.mdpi.com/1999-4915/13/7/1240).

+SUBLYME was then applied to [EnVhogDB](https://peercommunityjournal.org/articles/10.24072/pcjournal.627/) to create [PhaLP 2.0](https://phalp.ugent.be/), a metagenomic extension of the previous database.

 ## Getting started